 Address: 3400 Vine St, Cincinnati, OH 45220

-Kiddos and parents alike will have a blast visiting the Cincinnati Zoo & Botanical Garden!
+Kiddos and parents will have a blast visiting the Cincinnati Zoo & Botanical Garden!
 The zoo is home to over 500 different animal species, making it one of the largest zoos in the United States.

 In addition to being a top-notch zoo, the Cincinnati Zoo & Botanical Garden is also one of the most beautifully landscaped parks in the city.
-The 74-acre (30-hectare) park is filled with gardens, walking trails, and picnic areas.
+The 74-acre (30-hectare) park has gardens, walking trails, and picnic areas.
 The Botanical Garden is home to over 4,000 different plant species from all over the world!
 A stroll through the gardens is a great way to relax and take in the beauty of nature.

 See Related: Fun & Best Things to Do in Cleveland, Ohio